freeman-lab/station/README.md

 # station

-Data analysis typically requires working across different scales, with different computational engines. `station` provides a simple context manager to make it easier to write code across different levels.
-Currently supports `spark` and `local` modes.
-Hope to add support for `dask` and `distributed` soon.
+Simple context manager to make it easier to write code targeting different computational engines.
+Currently supports `spark` and `local` modes, support for `dask` and `distributed` coming soon.

 ### install